yaoliliu/DanceGRPO-kontext/README.md

 <img src=assets/rewards/opensource_sd.png width="49%">
 <img src=assets/rewards/opensource_flux.png width="49%">

 We provide more visualization examples (base, 80 iters rlhf, 160 iters rlhf) in "./assets/flux_visualization".
 The visualization scripts can be find in "./scripts/visulization/vis_flux.py".
+We always use larger resolutions and more sampling steps than RLHF training for visualization.

 More discussion on FLUX can be found in "./fastvideo/README.md".